جامعة النجاح الوطنية

 • 10621210

-Kinematic analysis of mechanisms.
-Velocity and acceleration polygons.
-Static and inertia force analysis of machinery.
-Dynamic analysis of cams, and flywheels.
-Balancing of machines.
+Kinematic analysis of mechanisms. velocity and acceleration polygons. static and inertia force analysis of machinery. dynamic analysis of cams, and flywheels. balancing of machines.

 3